SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 them!
 Make the story more believable.
 It would be a better work of art.
 As it stands, Remembrance of Earth's Past is probably a scifi classic, but not reaching the level of literary epic.
 I will probably still finish the trilogy.
-Stay tuned them for more on the 3BP allegory.
+Stay tuned then for more on the 3BP allegory.

 The real gripe I have here is a very general critique of all literature and movies when it comes to heros.
 If you have a single character as the hero or